RUBY ROSE COLLINS

 Ruby Rose Collins is a filmmaker drawn to narratives that focus on memory—how it warps, reshapes, and ultimately defines our lives.
 She likes to explore the fragile lines between truth and perception.

 With a background in investigative documentary and a B.A. in Film and African American Studies from Wesleyan University, her work is often rooted in nonfiction, exploring the intersections of personal history and collective memory.
 She was a 2020 Fellow at the Creative Visions Foundation Women Excel Project.
-Her short documentary, My Abortion Saved My Life (2022), premiered at Outfest Los Angeles before screening at twenty+ festivals globally.
-Her latest narrative film all the love i could handle, is set to premiere in Spring 2025.
+Her short documentary, My Abortion Saved My Life (2022), premiered at Outfest Los Angeles 2023.
+Her latest narrative short, all the love I could handle, screened at BlackStar, HollyShorts, American Black Film Festival, and is slated for Chicago International Film Festival this fall (2025).

 As a producer, Ruby has worked for ABC News, A&E, and CNN.
-She is currently VP of Production at Mara Brock Akil’s story27 productions, where she oversees projects across film and television, including the upcoming adaptation of Judy Blume’s beloved novel Forever, premiering on Netflix in 2025.
+She is currently Co-Producer on Mara Brock Akil’s Netflix series FOREVER, an award-winning adaptation of Judy Blume’s beloved novel.

 With a background in investigative documentary and a B.A. in Film and African American Studies from Wesleyan University, her work is often rooted in nonfiction, exploring the intersections of personal history and collective memory.
 She was a 2020 Fellow at the Creative Visions Foundation Women Excel Project.
-Her short documentary, My Abortion Saved My Life (2022), premiered at Outfest Los Angeles before screening at twenty+ festivals globally.
-Her latest narrative film all the love i could handle, is set to premiere in Spring 2025.
+Her short documentary, My Abortion Saved My Life (2022), premiered at Outfest Los Angeles 2023.
+Her latest narrative short, all the love I could handle, screened at BlackStar, HollyShorts, American Black Film Festival, and is slated for Chicago International Film Festival this fall (2025).

 As a producer, Ruby has worked for ABC News, A&E, and CNN.
-She is currently VP of Production at Mara Brock Akil’s story27 productions, where she oversees projects across film and television, including the upcoming adaptation of Judy Blume’s beloved novel Forever, premiering on Netflix in 2025.
+She is currently Co-Producer on Mara Brock Akil’s Netflix series FOREVER, an award-winning adaptation of Judy Blume’s beloved novel.